seanfitzg/giphy-search/README.md

 The application can also be built with a minified bundle for production.
 Run "**npm run build**" to create a production build.

 # Extra
-Add to favourites (press the star button on the popup)
+Add to favourites (press the plus button on the popup) Remove frmo favourites

 # Todo
-Remove from favourites.
+Refresh favourites screen when an giphy is removed.